November 1, 2019 / Esther Choy

 Now, I know for a fact that Jane cares about me.
 But I know that from other aspects of our friendship, not because of the way she listens.
 I don’t think she realizes that she sometimes gives off this impression of not caring.
 To be fair, there’s a little bit of Jane in most of us.
 In some of our friendships, we may dominate the conversation, and in others, listening is our primary role.
 Relationships tend to fall into conversation patterns, but those unexamined patterns can strangle the health of the relationship.

-Here’s how to break out of the patterns.
+Here’s how to break out of those unproductive conversation patterns.